-Evidence points toward the compound being safe and effective, and helpful in reducing inflammation and pain from arthritis and other chronic conditions in animals.
-It can also be used as a treatment for anxiety in both cats and dogs.
+Evidence suggests that CBD is safe, effective and helpful in reducing inflammation and pain from arthritis and other conditions in animals.
+Studies suggest it may also be used as a treatment for anxiety in both cats and dogs.
 When addressing the question of the safety of CBD for pets, it's essential to understand the differences between cannabis, THC, and CBD.

 Both THC and CBD are cannabinoids found in the Cannabis Sativa plant, which has different strains.
 The cannabis plant is rich in tetrahydrocannabinol (THC), which is intoxicating and causes the “high” feeling.
 In contrast, hemp plants contain more CBD and have minimal THC levels, meaning it doesn't cause intoxication when consumed by humans or animals.
 In this guide on CBD for pets, we'll discuss how you can use CBD for dogs and cats and why it’s essential to find the proper dosage of CBD for pets.

 What is CBD oil?

 The cannabis plant has over 100 active compounds.
 CBD is one of these naturally occurring cannabinoids.
 Manufacturers create CBD products by extracting oil from the hemp plant and then adding a carrier oil like sunflower, MCT, or hemp seed oil to dilute it to an appropriate strength.

 CBD does not have any intoxicating effects, meaning it does cause a cerebral "high" and is not addictive.
 According to the World Health Organization,² CBD doesn’t have the potential for abuse or dependency, and there’s no evidence of public health-related problems from the use of pure CBD.